Austin Carr: Later career

 Carr played two more seasons with the Cavaliers.
 He had a strong 1978–79 campaign, averaging 17 points per game and shooting a career best 47.5% from the field in 82 games.
 However, the Cavaliers would finish with a 30–52 record and fail to reach the playoffs for the first time since 1975.
 The Cavaliers also failed to reach the playoffs the following year in 1980, Carr's final season with the team.
-Throughout his 9 year tenure with Cleveland, Carr averaged 16.2 points, 3 rebounds and 2.9 assists per game.
+Throughout his 9-year tenure with Cleveland, Carr averaged 16.2 points, 3 rebounds and 2.9 assists per game.
+In 1979-1980 his final season as a player for the Cavaliers he won the J. Walter Kennedy Citizenship Award and is known as a pilar in the community.

 The 1980–81 season would be Carr's last as an NBA player.
 He played with the Dallas Mavericks and Washington Bullets, appearing in 47 total games.
 He retired in 1981, finishing with career averages of 15.4 points, 2.9 rebounds and 2.8 assists per game.